Drunk Woman Tries To Get Out Of DUI By Telling Police She’s A ‘Very Clean, Thoroughbred White Girl’

 — New York Post (@nypost) August 7, 2018

-When asked why she was telling police officers such information and how it was integral to the situation at hand, Cutshaw responded “You’re a cop, you should know what that means.”
+When asked why she was telling police officers such information and how it was integral to the situation at hand, Cutshaw responded, “You’re a cop, you should know what that means.”

-Bluffton police officers were presumably unimpressed by her status, as a white college graduate, as she was regardless booked on such charges as driving under the influence, disregarding a stop sign, speeding, and possession of marijuana & drug paraphernalia.
+Bluffton police officers were presumably unimpressed by her status as a white college graduate, as she was nevertheless booked on such charges as driving under the influence, disregarding a stop sign, speeding, and possession of marijuana & drug paraphernalia.

 According to the police report, an officer wrote that Cutshaw’s comments were unusual in the area.

-She was later detained at at Beaufort County Detention Center.
+She was later detained at Beaufort County Detention Center.

-Also according to Daily Mail, Lauren Cutshaw’s LinkedIn page provided insight into her history, stating that she had received a Bachelor’s degree from Louisiana State University and worked with Engel and Volkers Hilton Head – Bluffton, as a real estate advisor, though her name is reportedly no longer listed on the company’s website.
+Also according to Daily Mail, Lauren Cutshaw’s LinkedIn page provided insight into her history, stating that she had received a bachelor’s degree from Louisiana State University and worked with Engel and Volkers Hilton Head – Bluffton, as a real estate advisor, though her name is reportedly no longer listed on the company’s website.

 In 2016, alcohol-related crashes accounted for approximately 28 percent of all automobile fatalities in the United States.